 How to Properly Put Out a Grease Fire

 There are many causes to house fires and there are also many ways to take preventative measures.
-One common cause for house fires comes from your kitchen – grease fires.
+One common cause of residential fires comes from your kitchen – grease fires.
 Grease fires occur in your home when cooking oil or grease gets too hot.
-When oil increases in temperate it first starts smoking, then begins to ignite.
-In order to prevent this from happening, you should take a few safety measures.
+When oil gets too hot, it will begin to smoke and can eventually ignite.
+In order to prevent a grease fire, you should take these safety measures.

 Stay In The Kitchen

-The easiest thing to remember when you are cooking is to stay in the kitchen.
-When you are physically present in the room, you can take the steps necessary to stop a fire before it begins or take the measures to put a fire out.
+The easiest way to prevent a grease fire is to stay in the kitchen while cooking.
+This ensures you can take action if the cooking oil gets too hot.
 When using large amounts of oil or grease it is important to use a heavy pot, with a metal lid, and monitor the pot’s temperature regularly.
-Using a clip-on temperature gauge is one good idea.
-Physically monitor the oil as it is being used – if you see smoke or smell something burning, do not hesitate to turn down the heat or remove the oil from heat immediately.
-Oil and grease do not ignite immediately after smoking, but it is a very good indicator that the oil is becoming too hot to cook with!
+Use either a fry thermometer or a probe thermometer to monitor the temperate of the oil.
+Physically monitor the oil as it is being used – if you see smoke or smell something burning, turn down the heat or remove the pot from the burner immediately.
+Oil and grease will not catch fire at the first sign of smoke, but it is the first sign of a possible cooking oil fire.

 How to Properly Put Out a Grease Fire

 If your preventative measures have fallen through and there is a grease fire in your kitchen, there are several things you can do to put the fire out without resorting to calling professionals like the Fire Department.
 Bear in mind that if you do not deal with your grease fire right away, you run the risk of severe fire damage in your home.

 Turn Off The Heat